yuvaldori/gigaspaces-wiki-jekyll/xap101/jms-with-gsjmsadmin.markdown

 {% note title=Using the following space URL:%}

-`jini://myhost:myport/myJMSSpace_container/myJMSSpace;jini://myhost/./myJMSSpace` combines two separate Lookup Services: a Jini Lookup Service and the JNDI-based `RMIRegistry`, avoiding **Single Point of Failure**.
+`jini://myhost:myport/myJMSSpace_container/myJMSSpace;jini://myhost/./myJMSSpace` combines two separate Jini Lookup Services avoiding **Single Point of Failure**.
 {%endnote%}

 The following methods return a cached instance of a destination, or a new instance if no instance exists.